How to Make a Festive Textured Foil Vase: A Quick and Easy Project

 Gather the Materials

-First, choose the vase or other container that you are going to decorate.
-I chose a plain square glass vase that just wasn’t very interesting to me.
-Straight, square sides will be the easiest for this project, though probably any shape will work, limited only by your creativity and dexterity in applying the tape and the textured material.
+First, choose the or other container that you are going to decorate.
+I chose a that just wasn’t very interesting to me.
+Straight, square sides will be the easiest for this project, though probably any shape will work, limited only by your creativity and dexterity in applying the tape and the textured material. plain square glass vase

-Finally, locate aluminum tape at your local hardware store or home makeover/builder’s supply store.
-Aluminum tape is usually available near where metal ductwork is sold.
-If you have a choice, choose medium-weight aluminum tape so that it shows the subtle texture that you will be placing under it but doesn’t tear while you are working with it or wear out over time.
+Finally, buy , available at your local hardware store or builder’s supply store.
+Choose a medium-weight aluminum tape so that it shows the subtle texture that you will be placing under it but doesn’t tear while you are working with it or wear out over time.
+Experiment with different tapes to get different effects. aluminum tape

 Apply the Texture to the Vase